Três Pontas: Economy

 The municipal economy is mixed, but coffee is the most important economic product.

 Agriculture

-The planting is diverse, but the coffee plantations occupy most of the cultivated area.
-There is in the city more than 30 million coffee trees planted in an area of 24 thousand hectares, being the largest national producer.

-About 75% of coffee production is marketed by the Cooperativa dos Cafeicultores da Zona de Três Pontas.
+Coffee is the predominant crop in Três Pontas, occupying the majority of the cultivated land.
+The municipality has over 30 million coffee trees spread across approximately 24,000 hectares, making it the largest coffee-producing municipality in Brazil.
+About 75% of its coffee production is sold through the Coffee Growers' Cooperative of the Três Pontas Region (Cooperativa dos Cafeicultores da Zona de Três Pontas).

-In the city are also planted corn, beans and vegetables, among others.

-In 2010, 29808 tons of coffee were harvested (about 1% of national production), with an average yield 1440 kg/ha, a total amount of R$157 982 000.
-In comparation with 2009, the total production dropped 1.8%.
+Other crops cultivated in the region include corn, beans, and various vegetables.
+In 2010, the city produced 29,808 tons of coffee, equivalent to around 1% of Brazil's national output, with an average yield of 1,440 kg per hectare, generating a total revenue of R$ 157,982,000.